yairgoldy/PLR/README.md

 [Yair Goldberg](https://yairgo.net.technion.ac.il/) and [Malka Gorfine](https://yairgo.net.technion.ac.il/)

 [R/PLR](https://github.com/yairgoldy/PLR) is an [R](https:/www.r-project.org) package.
 This package implements estimation of the parameters of the proportional likelihood model with Lou & Tsai (2012), Chan (2013), and Goldberg & Gorfine (2019) methods.
 It can handle missing data and biased sampling.
-The package also contains a function that creates the different datasets used in the simulation of oldberg & Gorfine (2019).
+The package also contains a function that creates the different datasets used in the simulation of Goldberg & Gorfine (2019).

 #### Installation